TLCFEM/suanPan-manual/docs/Example/Solid/wave-propagation.md

 ### Material

-Whether plane stress or plane strain assumption is adopted is not the focus of this example, thus, we simply use a plane stress element with a unit thickness.
+Whether plane stress or plane strain assumption is adopted is not the focus of this example, we simply use a plane stress element with a unit thickness.

 ### BC